MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -IsEnableAppAuthPopUpEnabled

-Enables or disables users in the tenancy to authenticate into SharePoint applications using popups.
+Enables or disables users in the organization to authenticate SharePoint applications using popups.

 ```yaml
 Type: Boolean